Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

 Our goal is to study domains with caustics only near the boundary $\partial \Omega$.

-\begin{definition} Let $q_0 \ge 2$.
-If the billiard map, associated to $\Omega$ admits integrable rational caustics with rotation numbers $\frac{p}{q}$ for all $0 < \frac{p}{q} < \frac{1}{q_0}$, we say that $\Omega$ is $q_0$-rationally integrable. \end{definition} $q_0$-rationally integrable domains near ellipses of small eccentricities are studied in details in \cite{hks}.
-Our main result is a proof of their Conjecture 1.9 that such ellipses are rigid.
+\begin{definition} Let $q_0 > 2$.
+If the billiard map, associated to $\Omega$ admits integrable rational caustics with rotation numbers $\frac{p}{q}$ for all $0 < \frac{p}{q} \le \frac{1}{q_0}$ we say that $\Omega$ is $q_0$-rationally integrable. \end{definition} Domains that are $q_0$-rationally integrable and are near ellipses of small eccentricities studied in \cite{hks}.
+However, they only succeeded in proving rigidity for $q_0 \le 5$ unconditionally.
+Our next result proves their Conjecture 1.9 that such ellipses are rigid and generalises it to ellipses that are not nearly-circular.